microsoft/vivainsights_ingressupload/README.md

 # Descriptive-Data-Uploading-App

 Follow these steps to set up your console application:
-1. Clone the app.
-Open command prompt and enter: ```git clone https://github.com/nikita-msft/Descriptive-Data-Upload-App.git```.
+1. First, clone the app.
+To do this, open command prompt and enter: ```git clone https://github.com/nikita-msft/Descriptive-Data-Upload-App.git```.
 2. Create a new folder & select it for the clone to reside in when Visual Studio prompts.
 3. If Visual Studio was open, close it.
 Open/re-open Visual Studio as ***admin***.
 4. On the right, click 'Open a local folder'.
 Choose the cloned folder.